-Now I'm a fan of humor as much as anyone – and in fact, probably more than most people, since I've been performing onstage with an improv comedy group for the last 6 years and I've incorporated improv comedy rules and ideas into my communication skills/leadership training programs.
+Now I'm a fan of humor as much as anyone – and in fact, probably more than most people, since I've been performing onstage with an improv comedy group since 2004 and I've incorporated improv comedy rules and ideas into my communication skills/leadership training programs.

 So here are 4 reasons why I don't recommend starting a presentation by telling a memorized joke:

 1. A joke is difficult to get right.

 Great jokes are all about timing and delivery.
 Expert comedians like Jerry Seinfeld work for hours to perfect a joke and decide which words to use, where to put the emphasis and how long to pause before delivering the punch line.
 Telling a joke right is a lot of pressure to put on yourself at the start of the speech, especially when you already are feeling nervous.

 If you're a stand-up comedian performing for 15 minutes, you can afford to flub a few jokes.
 However, if you're giving a presentation and the joke is your opening, it's hard to recover from a joke gone wrong and from that awkward silence during which the audience wonders if they're supposed to laugh.

 Speaking is not about perfection – it's about communication – and perfection is unrealistic and unnecessary.
 But jokes require you to be near-perfect, especially if it's your opening line and your only joke.

 2. They've heard it before.